Keeevini/PERN_Warehouse_App/README.md

 - When a warehouse is removed, all shelves related will also no longer exist (be removed)
 - Since a shelf must be created in a warehouse, adding shelves can only be done in a warehouse details page
 - The unique name of a shelf is the same as the display name
-- Warehouses do have unique names
+- Warehouses do not have unique names

 ### Future:
 Features not implemented so far include: